 During the 1990s she formed, played in and ran the “Cwm-Rhyd Ensemble”, a baroque recorder group.
 She also spent over 5 years running and conducting “The Aeron Teify Flute Band”.
 All this was in South Wales where she continued with private tuition of several instruments and of Music Theory along with teaching at a summer music camp for 2 years.
 During that time she added to her qualifications with an Adult Certificate of Education.

-In this past decade she moved to South Gloucester spending time training in Music Therapy whilst working with young people in special education and in summer play schemes.
+In the past two decades she moved to South Gloucester spending time training in Music Therapy whilst working with young people in special education and in summer play schemes.
 She has also had therapeutic work placements with the NAS and with a club for adults with physical and/or cognitive disabilities.
 Amongst all of this and Windjammers Heather also plays French Horn in Blown Away!

 About Tina Bartlett

-An accomplished Flautist who studied as a child with Patricia and Lamond Clelland (ex Bournemouth Symphony Orchestra).
+An accomplished Flautist who studied as a child with Patricia and Lamond Clelland.

-Tina learnt both the Flute and Violin at school, passing both her grade 8 flute and grade 6 violin aged 15.
-She started off her experience with Bands playing Treble Flute in the Wessex Flute Band and also played violin with Trowbridge Orchestra.
+Tina learnt both the Flute and Violin as a child, passing both her grade 8 flute and grade 6 violin aged 15.
+She started off her playing experience with the Wessex Flute Band playing Treble Flute (conducted by Lamond Clelland, ex Bournemouth Symphony Orchestra).
+She also enjoyed playing violin with Trowbridge Orchestra.

-She then studied music A Level at Bath College, and whilst studying Law at the University of Wales, Swansea Tina played Flute/Piccolo with the University Musicians Society and Swansea Concert Band.
+She then studied Music A Level at College, and whilst studying Law at a University, Tina played Flute/Piccolo with the University Musicians Society and Swansea Concert Band.

-After leaving University Tina moved to Bristol for work and had a break from playing... but it wasn't long before she missed it and joined what is now Blown Away! to get back into playing.
-Later she played with BCWB for which she became Principle Flute/Piccolo.
-She also joined a BCWB learner group at that time to take up the Saxophone, which she then went on to play in local Big Bands.
+After leaving University Tina moved to Bristol for work and had a short break from playing... but it wasn't long before she missed it and joined what is now Blown Away! to get back into playing.
+Later, she played with BCWB for which she became Principal Flute/Piccolo.

-Tina has since left playing with BCWB band after having 2 children, but continues to rehearse at home for orchestras such as the Bristol Concert Orchestra and The Windmill Hill Chorus Orchestra.
-In relation to conducting Tina has experience from helping conduct and teach with Musicale Holidays when she was studying her A Levels.
-She also ran Swansea University's Musicians Society in her last year at University and conducted the Orchestra and Jazz Band during that time.
-She now teaches the Flute privately.
+Tina began running Fair Winds in 2017.
+In relation to conducting, she has previous experience from helping conduct and teach with Musicale Holidays when she was studying her A Levels.
+She ran Swansea University's Musicians Society in her last year at University and conducted the Orchestra and Jazz Band during that time.
+Tina also teaches flute privately.

 The standard fee for members of the learner course is £6 per week.
 As a not-for-profit organisation this fee covers the cost of tuition, rehearsal venue hire and investment in sheet music, instruments and any other equipment that is required.